cerenhaydaroglu/liver_segmentation/README.md

 After 5 epochs, calculated accuracy is about 0.97.

-Loss function for the training is basically just a binary crossentropy.
+Loss function is defined as the crossentropy.

 ---